AnupRijal/Leetcode_Solution-/README.md

 - **Day 9**: 2578.
 Split With Minimum Sum
 - **Day 10**: 473.
 Matchsticks to Square
 - **Day 11**: 88.
 Merge Sorted Array
+- **Day 12**: 2839.
+Check if Strings Can be Made Equal With Operations I

 # Connect with Me